SAP-samples/cloud-sdk-team-calendar/exercises/06-deploy-to-cf.md

 ## Find your application running on SAP BTP

-In the SAP BTP cockpit, go to the _Spaces_ tab on the left and select the space that you logged in to on the command line before.
+In the SAP BTP cockpit, go to the _Spaces_ tab on the left and select the space that you logged into on the command line before.
 Select your application _team-calendar_ and click on the application route to see the application running.

 ![SCP Application](images/scp-application.png)